General Reasoning

 Every industry runs on governed sequences — approvals, submissions, reviews, attestations that happen in order and leave a record.
 DXMachine builds those sequences as governed workflows on top of the Chandra chain.
 Check what applies, customize steps, add your own.

 Each workflow becomes a governed value stream in DXMachine — every gate transition writes a Chandra CU.
 Pre-populated workflows are known patterns for your industry.
 Check the ones that apply, edit steps to match your process, and add any that aren’t listed.
+ISS (Isolation Surface Score) on each workflow reflects how well-contained that workflow is as an isolation surface, based on its distinct actor count and the privilege level implied by its outputs.
+100 = optimally partitioned.
+Thresholds: 75–100 Efficient 40–74 Suboptimal 15–39 Overextended 1–14 Critical.
+Workflow ISS is informational only and does not affect your submission.

 Draft saved locally